ExpandingMan/dotfiles/README.md

 # dotfiles
 The intention is to make it pretty easy to reproduce my linux installs with only what is in this repository.

-Lately I'm tending toward Manjaro, but historically I've used Ubuntu quite a lot, nothing here should be very distro specific.
+## Distro
+I've very quickly come to prefer Manjaro for a number of reasons, in particular that it seems to have amazingly worry-free hardware setup even for nVidia.
+Historically I've used Ubuntu quite a lot, but lately am getting rather fed up with the update model among other things.

+For the most part everything described here should be more-or-less distro agnostic, but it'll probably be easiest on Arch branches.
+Currently the one known major headache on Ubuntu is that on Ubuntu one has to compile `polybar`.
+This is a big pain because `polybar` depends on `libxcb` and in the Ubuntu repos that library is split into about a billion different packages, so you'll be spending a good amount of time figuring out which ones you need.

 ## Applications
 Here is a list of some useful applications that I would like to remember exist